jacobkap/crimebythenumbers/docs/for-loops.md

 }
 ```

 The second issue is that there is no variable indicating what day it that was scraped.
 When adding many days together, we need a variable to be able to distinguish the day.
 This can easily be fixed by making a column in the data which says the date.
-When we used `gsub()` on "year_of_dates" we changed it from a Date type to a character type.
+When we used `gsub()` on *year_of_dates* we changed it from a Date type to a character type.
 Let's change it back in the new variable we made by putting it in `ymd()` before saving to to the column.

 ```r